 - TOEFL: at least 550 on the written TOEFL test, 213 on the computer-based TOEFL test (CBT), or 80 on the internet based test (IBT) for students from countries where the primary language is not English, and who do not have a previous degree from an English-speaking university.
 International students can find additional information about the application process by following this link to MSU's Office of International Programs: http://www.montana.edu/international/.
 In place of the TOEFL, we also accept a total band score of at least 6.5 on the IELTS or a Pearson's PTE Academic Score of at least 54.

-- Letter of Endorsement (highly recommended but not required): a letter of endorsement from a tenure-track member of the MSU Computer Science faculty who agrees to serve as the applicant's research and dissertation advisor.
+- Letter of Endorsement (optional): a letter of endorsement from a tenure-track member of the MSU Computer Science faculty who agrees to serve as the applicant's initial research advisor.

 Applicants must be aware that these are minimum requirements and do not by themselves guarantee admission into the Ph.D. program.